Edwinem/msckf_tutorial/README.md

 All the operations discussed above with homogenous transform are possible with the quaternion translation pair.
 You just have to change certain matrix operations to their quaternion equivalent.

-For an actual tutorial on Quaternions I recommend For an in depth tutorial on Quaternions I recommend the paper [Quaternion kinematics for the error-state Kalman filter by Joan Solà](https://arxiv.org/abs/1711.02508), which also discusses how to implement the operations.
+For an in depth tutorial on Quaternions I recommend the paper [Quaternion kinematics for the error-state Kalman filter by Joan Solà](https://arxiv.org/abs/1711.02508), which also discusses how to implement the operations.

 ### Notation in code